Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

 In this section, we study the decoupled learning of the representation and the classifier in the context of class-imbalanced SSL.
 Though decoupling is shown to be effective in the supervised setting, we wonder whether it is still true when unlabeled data is involved.
+We use the models trained with different re-sampling strategies in Section \ref{sec:joint} as our pretrained models.
+Then, we fix the parameters of the feature extractor and randomly initialize the parameters of the classifier followed by fine-tuning it with a different balancing strategy to handle the class-balanced test sets.

 \textbf{The dilemma with unlabeled data in class-imbalanced SSL with decoupled training.} Previous works \cite{kang2019decoupling, zhou2020bbn} suggested that it is better not to apply data re-sampling when learning the representation in a fully supervised learning setup.
 However, in the class-imbalanced semi-supervised learning setting it remains controversial as the role of the unlabeled data needs to be considered.
 On the one hand, plenty of works \cite{sohn2020fixmatch, chen2020big, chen2020improved} have shown that large amounts of unlabeled data can effectively help the model to learn better models when there is only limited labeled data or even when there is no labeled data available.
 This demonstrates the positive value of the unlabeled data.
-On the other hand, as shown in Section \ref{sec:joint}, our experiments show that if we adopt a random sampling strategy for the labeled data, it will inevitably lead to biased pseudo labels and harm the quality of the unlabeled data.
+On the other hand, our experiments show that if we adopt a random sampling strategy for the labeled data, it will inevitably lead to biased pseudo labels and harm the quality of the unlabeled data.
 This will harm the performance of the model.
 The dilemma of unlabeled data can thus be summarised as existing experiences from supervised setting suggest that re-sampling is harmful at the representation learning stage but without re-sampling, the pseudo labels are biased and will further harm the model performance.
 Motivated by the intuition that random sampling at the representation learning stage might be sub-optimal, we conduct systematical experiments to analyze the effect of re-sampling at the representation learning stage.